 Acute Home Based Treatment offers short-term acute for individuals with mental illness in their home setting instead of going to hospital.
 This service is for people experiencing an increase in symptoms or distress related to mental illness or substance use.
-Referrals may be made a medical professional (e.g., Psychiatrist, Case Manager, Family doctor) in the hospital and the community.
+Referrals may be made by a medical professional (e.g. General Practitioners, Psychiatrist, Case Manager) in the hospital and the community.

 - Community Transition Program

-Community Transition Program provides a structured, supportive environment where adults can learn better self-manage their mental health issues.
-Services include information and referral to help individuals connect and integrate with community services for longer term follow up care.
+Community Transition Program provides a structured, supportive environment where adults can learn to better self-manage their mental health challenges.
+Services include information and referrals to help individuals connect and integrate with community services for longer term follow up care.
 Psychological rehab model is utilized and average length of stay is 8-12 weeks.
-Referrals may be made a medical professional (e.g. General Practitioners, Psychiatrist, Case Manager) in the hospital and the community.
+Referrals may be made by a medical professional (e.g. General Practitioners, Psychiatrist, Case Manager) in the hospital and the community.

 720 East 17th Street, North Vancouver, BC V7L 2W8